revaldir/codium/README.md

 $ npm run test:cov
 ```

+## Demo and API Reference

+Once the app is running, redirect to `http://{HOST}/api/` for more detailed API Reference, provided using OpenAPI and Swagger.

 ## Support

 Nest is an MIT-licensed open source project.
 It can grow thanks to the sponsors and support by the amazing backers.
 If you'd like to join them, please [read more here](https://docs.nestjs.com/support).